parse-community/parse-dashboard/README.md

 # Parse Dashboard

-A dashboard for managing your Parse apps.
+A standalone dashboard for managing your Parse apps.

 ## Getting Started